 - teaching music lessons

-- playing my flute at weddings and events
+- playing the flute at weddings and events

 - full time music teacher